Septic Services in Weatherford, TX

 Who handles septic permits in Weatherford?

-The Parker County Permitting Department at 1114 Santa Fe Drive in Weatherford handles all septic permits for unincorporated county areas.
+The Parker County Permitting Department, located at 1114 Santa Fe Drive in Weatherford, handles all OSSF permits for unincorporated county areas.
 Since Weatherford is the county seat, the permitting office is conveniently accessible.
 Permit fees are $400 for both conventional and aerobic systems.
 Aerobic permits require additional documentation including a maintenance contract and recorded affidavit.
 Standard processing takes about five days for straightforward applications.

 Ready to find a Weatherford septic professional?
 Get free quotes from licensed Parker County providers